FabianPlum/OmniTrax/paper/paper.md

 `OmniTrax` is a deep learning-driven multi-animal tracking and pose-estimation Blender Add-on [@Blender].
-`OmniTrax` provides an intuitive high-throughput tracking solution for large groups of freely moving subjects leveraging recent advancements in deep-learning based detection [@YOLOv3; @YOLOv4] and computationally inexpensive buffer-and-recover tracking approaches.
+`OmniTrax` provides an intuitive high-throughput tracking solution for large groups of freely moving subjects by leveraging recent advancements in deep-learning based detection [@YOLOv3; @YOLOv4] and computationally inexpensive buffer-and-recover tracking approaches.
 Combining automated tracking with the Blender-internal motion tracking pipeline allows to streamline the annotation and analysis process of large video files with hundreds of freely moving individuals.
 Additionally,